Indispensable information

 Day 2 Morning

-Continue your journey in the same direction along the River Bure.
-Soon after you will see the entrance to Cockshoot Dyke on your right hand bank.
-There's time to moor up here and visit Cockshoot Broad nature reserve, which is a delight for children and adults.
-Back on your boat, continue on in the same direction, passing the signposted entrance to Ranworth Broad on your right bank.
+Retrace your steps back up the River Bure, passing the entrance to the River Thurne on your right.
 Eventually you will see the junction with the River Ant.
 Take a left turn here.
 Soon after you will see Ludham Bridge.
 The bridge is "awkward" in that it is offset to the river, making it difficult to see boats coming in the opposite direction.
 Take care to approach slowly, so you have time to take avoiding action should you meet another boat at an inopportune time.
 Just before passing under sound the boat's horn as a warning.
 Free moorings are available either side of the river, just past the bridge.
+It's a short walk from here to The Dog, past the shop and restaurant adjacent to the bridge.

 Day 2 Afternoon